-NOTE: If additional named methods are already configured on the business component, then name the serialization user properties using the next available numbers.
-For example, if Named Methods 1, 2, and 3 exist, then you can add Named Methods 4, 5, and 6 for the purposes of serialization.

-- 4 Replace the PUB Lead Form Applet in the PUB Leads List View with the new PUB Lead Form Applet (Serialization). - 5 Compile the edited projects and replace the Siebel Repository File.
+- Note: If additional named methods are already configured on the business component, then name the serialization user properties using the next available numbers.
+For example, if Named Methods 1, 2, and 3 exist, then you can add Named Methods 4, 5, and 6 for the purposes of serialization. - 5.
+Replace the PUB Lead Form Applet in the PUB Leads List View with the new PUB Lead Form Applet (Serialization). - 6.
+Deliver the changes to the Integration Branch.